Parinay Fuke

-Parinay Fuke (born 5 January 1981) also known as Parinay Ramesh Fuke is a member of Maharashtra Legislative Council from Bhandara-Gondiya Local Authorities, belonging to the Bharatiya Janata Party elected as Member of Legislative Council from Bhandara-Gondia Constituency and former Minister of Maharashtra State in First Fadnavis ministry.
+Dr. Parinay Fuke (born 5 January 1981) also known as Parinay Ramesh Fuke Patil is a member of Maharashtra Legislative Council from Bhandara-Gondiya Local Authorities, belonging to the Bharatiya Janata Party elected as Member of Legislative Council from Bhandara-Gondia Constituency and former Minister of Maharashtra State in First Fadnavis ministry.

 Education

 Fuke attended Nagpur University for his PhD.

 Political career

 Parinay Fuke is a member of the Rashtriya Swayamsevak Sangh (RSS), a far-right Hindu nationalist paramilitary volunteer organisation.

 Fuke won Nagpur Municipal Corporation Election independently in 2007 with 4,000 margin of votes.

 Appointed as Member of Legislative Council Member by Governor of Maharashtra.